 Professor Theodore von Kármán of the California Institute of Technology was the first to describe how the swirling cloud patterns are formed.
 He was also one of the principal founders of NASA’s Jet Propulsion Laboratory.

-The image was captured on March 19, 2023 by the Visible Infrared Imaging Radiometer Suite (VIIRS) sensor on the NASA-NOAA Suomi NPP satellite.
+The image was captured by the Visible Infrared Imaging Radiometer Suite (VIIRS) sensor on the NASA-NOAA Suomi NPP satellite.

 Image Credit: NASA Earth Observatory/ Allison Nussbaum

 Like what you read?
 Subscribe to our newsletter for engaging articles, exclusive content, and the latest updates.